Genusbiz/docs/developers/defining-an-app-model/localization/translator-tool.md

 ## Installation

 ## Usage
 Translator gets a list of translations for a given appmodel and displays it in a grid to the user.
-All changes in the grid are immediately reflected in the database (_Not implemented_:, unless otherwise noted by the program).
-The three first columns display namspace, key and the original language of the appmodel respectively.
-The other columns may be sorted manually by dragging the header.
+In online mode all changes in the grid are immediately reflected in the database.
+In offline mode (_Not implemented_) a local state is kept.
+The first four columns display namspace, key, description and the original language of the appmodel respectively, of these columns only description may be empty.
+The remaining columns displays existing languages for the appmodel.
+Cells in these columns may be empty, and these columns may be sorted manually by dragging the header.

 ### Hide language
-By accessing the righthand menu the user may select which languages to view.
+By accessing the righthand "Languages" menu, the user may select which languages to view.
 The original language of the appmodel may not be hidden.

+### Add a new namespace
+By using the "Add new namespace" functionality located under the "+", the user may add a new namespace.
+An unused namespace will not be saved in the database.

+### Add a new language
+By using the "Add new language" functionality located under the "+", the user may add a new language.
+It will be immidiatly displayed right of the original language.
+An unused language will not be saved in the database.

 ### Insert a new namespace-key pair
-The user may add any namespace-key pair which does not already exist.
-An initial translation for the original language is required.
-Neither namespace nor key may be edited after creation, if you wish to rename a key or a namespace use the [duplicate key](#duplicate-key) function and [delete](#delete) the old row.
+By using the "Add new key" functionality located on the "+" the user will be able to add a new namespace-key pair.
+An initial translation in the appmodel's original language is required.
+A description may also be added.
+This proccess allows for the use of [markdown](#markdown).
 Note that both namespace and key must be in the format ``/[A-Z0-9_]+/g``, this is automatically enforced by the program.

+### Remove language
+Located in the options button, right in the toolbar.
+Removes all entries in all rows of the selected language.

-### Duplicate key
+### Remove namespace
-_Not implemented_
+Located in the options button, right in the toolbar.
+Removes all entries in all rows of the selected namespace.

-### Delete row
+### Delete row(s)
-By using the "DELETE SELECTED ROWS" button, all selected rows will be deleted, including entries in those rows which are [hidden](#hide-language) from view.
+Located in the context menu in the grid.
+Deletes all selected rows, including entries in rows which are [hidden](#hide-language) from view.

+### Clear cell
+Located in the context menu in the grid.
+Deletes the content of the selected cell.
+May not be used on the namspace, key, description and the original language columns.

 ### Search
-It is possible to search for text occurrence in all columns by using the topmost search box.
+The user may search for text occurrence in all columns by using the search box.
 It is also possible to search in a particular column by using the search bar located below the column name.
 These two functions may be used simultaneously.

-### Add a new language
-The user may add any language as a new column by using the "ADD LANGUAGE" field.
-A language without any entries in any key-namespace pair will not be saved to the next session.

-### Remove language
-_Not implemented_
-Removes all entries in all rows of a given language.

-### Remove key
-_Not implemented_
-Removes all entries in all rows of a given key.

-### Remove namespace
+### Markdown
-_Not implemented_
-Removes all entries in all rows of a given namespace.
+When editing a translation the user may choose to display the text as markdown by toggling the option on.
+The user

+### Export to file

+### Import from file

 ### Display only untranslated rows

-_Not implemented_
-Display only rows which has not been translated for a given language
+### Display duplicates

+### Hide description